animo/siera-cli/docs/contributing.md

 ### Tests

 We love tests, but recognize that there is a shortage of them at the moment.
-We encourage you to take a look at [Rust's guide](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) on how to create an automated test.
-We are happy to provide support for writing tests on the PR.
+Take a look at [Rust's guide](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) on how to create an automated test.
+We are happy to provide support for writing tests on your PR.

-Currently a simple suite of tests can be executed by running `./tests/run.sh`.
+A simple suite of tests can be executed by running `./tests/run.sh`.

 ### Using log levels

-We believe that good logging makes for a good CLI user experience but we also believe a productivity focussed tool should not flood the terminal with logging.
-That is why we have built in different log-levels:
+We believe that good logging makes for a good CLI user experience.
+However, a productivity focussed tool should not flood the terminal with logs.
+That is why we have different log-levels:

 | CLI flags | Rust logger | Description |
 | --------- | ----------- | ----------- |